Trichy-Tanjore Diocese of the Church of South India: Bishops of the diocese and their tenure

-† The Right Rev. Dr. Edgar Bentley Thorp (1947-1962)
+Edgar Bentley Thorp (1947-1962)

-Wesleyan Methodist missionary Rt.
-Rev. Dr. Edgar Bentley Thorp, who was born in Bengaluru was the first Bishop of the diocese.
-He was consecrated as a bishop in St. George's Cathedral, Chennai on 27 September 1947 when he was aged 42.
-He was the son of a former missionary and Chairman of Mysore District, Rev.William Hubert Thorp and was one among the two Methodists consecrated as bishops.
-A distinguished scholar and educationist educated at Kingswood School and with degrees from Oxford and Cambridge.
-He was a brilliant mathematician in the famous Oxford University, but he gave up science for the Church.
-After a year of studying Comparative Religion at Marburg, Edgar went to the Trichinopoly (Tiruchirappalli) District in 1930.
+Wesleyan Methodist missionary Edgar Bentley Thorp, who was born in Bengaluru was the first Bishop of the diocese.
+He was consecrated as CSI bishop in St. George's Cathedral, Chennai on 27 September 1947 when he was aged 42.
+He was the son of a former missionary and Chairman of Mysore District, Rev.William Hubert Thorp and was one among the three Methodists consecrated as CSI bishops.
+He was educated at Kingswood School and with degrees from Oxford and Cambridge.
+After a year of studying Comparative Religion at Marburg, Thorp went to the Trichinopoly (Tiruchirappalli) District in 1930.
 He was the Principal of the Bible School at Dharapuram, training village evangelists.
 He was the Chairman of the District from 1945 to 1947.
 He was guiding the diocese as bishop for 15 years and left India in 1962 on health grounds.
-His ministry among poverty-stricken village Christians in the Dharapuram mass movement area and on the tea plantations in Valparai area, was underpinned by his simple lifestyle; and as bishop, the impartiality of his leadership fostered unity between the Anglican minority and Methodist majority in the diocese.
+His ministry among Christians in the Dharapuram mass movement area and on the tea plantations in Valparai area, was underpinned by his simple lifestyle; and as bishop, the impartiality of his leadership fostered unity between the Anglican minority and Methodist majority in the diocese.
 He died at Prestatyn on 1 September 1991.

 Bishop Thorp Arts and Science College in Dharapuram is named in his remembrance.
 Also, the diocese has named a lot of constructions in some of its institutions in his remembrance.
 For example, Thorp Block at Bishop Heber Higher Secondary School in 2001 Puthur, Tiruchirappalli, Bishop Thorp hostel for women at Bishop Heber College 2008 Tiruchirappalli and Bishop Thorp Memorial Church at Chinnaputhur Pastorate in Dharapuram, 2014 Ammapatti village.